 Anyways, do a detailed review of the product yourself, and link to the sales page.
 This is a proven model and you will make sales this way.

 Believe it or not, you could even promote fishing boats as an affiliate.
 Which could be far more lucrative.

 You might be thinking that people don’t buy stuff like that online right?

 Wrong.

-They do, and this is becoming more and more common.
+This is becoming more and more common.
 Granted, most people who buy boats online would be buying the lower ends stuff at under $1k but that $100 is still a nice commission.
 You are aiming to make a lot more than just one sale each month.

 Aside from that, you could promote digital products that give you much higher profit margins such as a course on improving your deep sea fishing techniques.
 Many digital products come with a 30% or even 50% or higher commission rate.